 2. Some Phone service providers don’t give a lot of warning

 Service providers are currently only required to give one warning 120 days before your contract expiration date.
-This is considered “fair warning”, and is usually found in the small print of your monthly invoice.
+This is considered a “fair warning”, and is usually found in the small print of your monthly invoice.

 3: a Verbal proof is not enough

 Don’t rely solely on what a representative tells you over the phone about your contract renewal, ensure you have it in writing or via email as well.
-This gives you proof of any change that has occurred, such as going from a contract to month-to-month after your contract ends, increasing the service level, or adding features to your plan.
+This gives you a proof of any change that has occurred, such as going from a contract to month-to-month after your contract ends, increasing the service level, or adding features to your plan.

 4: If you’re thinking of changing service providers, request to be switched to month-to-month services